Anderas2/prius_gas_type/README.md

 Basically, if you want to extract the influence of one feature, you remove it from the feature space together with the target variable.
 Then you fit the regression on the target variable, `consume` in my case, and a second regression on the feature to be extracted: `gas_type` in my case.

-Then comes a step that i don't fully understand: You fit the coefficients of the two regressions on each other, and the outcome shall be a number in the unit of the target variable, depicting the result.
+Finally, you fit the residuals of both regressions on each other to extract only the influence of the last variable: The influence of the gas type on the consume.
-Could you check the marked part below?
-I don't trust myself here!

 ```python